Sandiacre

 The name Sandiacre is usually thought to refer to a sandy acre, though another interpretation, based on Saint Diacre, is sometimes advanced.

 Geography

-Seven miles west of Nottingham and nine miles east of Derby, Sandiacre is part of the Greater Nottingham urban area.
+Sandiacre is 7 miles west of Nottingham and 9 miles east of Derby.
+It is part of the Greater Nottingham urban area.
 It is on the western side of the River Erewash from Stapleford in Nottinghamshire.
 Sandiacre is adjoined by Long Eaton to the south and Risley to the west.
-Junction 25 of the M1 motorway lies in Sandiacre, where it crosses the A52 Brian Clough Way.